SAP/guided-answers-extension/packages/testcases/View Guided Answers Content.md

 ### Search Guided Answers Content

-**GIVEN** the Guided Answer Extension is opened **WHEN** the user enters search crtieria
-**THEN** a list of guided answers closely matching the search criteria appears in the list.
+**GIVEN** the Guided Answer Extension is opened **WHEN** the user enters 'SAP Fiori tools' in the search field **THEN** a list of guided answers closely matching the search criteria appears in the list.
 The list contains

     a.
-The name of the Guided Answer
+A list containing guides that are related to the 'SAP Fiori Tools' search criteria.
     b.
+The name of the Guided Answer should appear in the list
-The description of the Guided Answer
+    b.
+The description of the Guided Answer  should appear in the list